This job posting is no longer active.

 Process Improvement Engineer

-As a Manufacturing Process Improvement Engineer, you'll manage equipment and process effectiveness through the manufacturing facility.
-Operations include the areas such as assembly, foam, enamel, de-ox, and robotic welding.
-This position steers technical support, troubleshoots process issues, and drives operational improvements, through effective problem solving and corrective action implementation, to continuously improve safety, quality, delivery, cost & morale.
+As a Process Improvement Engineer, you'll manage equipment and process effectiveness within a production area.
+You'll work to troubleshoot process issues and drive operational improvements, through effective problem solving and corrective action implementation, to continuously improve safety, quality, delivery, cost & morale.

 What you will Do

-- Own all equipment and tooling in the production area, from Engineering sign-off and forward.
+- Own all equipment and tooling in the production area, from Advanced Mfg Engineer (AME) sign-off and forward.

 - Serve as the primary troubleshooting resource for the process in the plant.
-Lead control persons and maintenance staff on equipment repair.
+Consult with maintenance staff on equipment repair.

 - Monitor and work to improve Overall Equipment Efficiency (OEE) in the area.